Last Updated: September 30, 2022

 To avoid housing decline, a high proportion of homes in a residential neighborhood need to be well maintained, regardless of whether the area is modest or splendid.

-Community stability depends on housing that matches current demand and ability to pay.
-But competition quickly drives potential buyers to other parts of your city or region if both the public street area and the private homes in your neighborhood show neglect or disrepair.
+In a community forum that one of the authors of this website led recently, someone asked why we thought they should be concerned about the condition of homes on private property.
+We answered that in short, community stability depends on housing that matches current demand and ability to pay.
+Competition quickly drives potential buyers to other parts of your city or region if both the public street area and the private homes in your neighborhood show neglect or disrepair, and that means lower property values.

-If you are a victim of decreasing property values, it's more important than ever to become involved in your neighborhood.
+If you are a victim of the spiral effect of decreasing property values, it's more important than ever to become involved in your neighborhood.
 When neighbors join together to insist on enforcement of maintenance codes and to find resources to help others invest in the maintenance and updating of the housing, good things happen.

 So neighborhoods should watch their most important asset, neighborhood quality as indicated by housing maintenance, very carefully.
 If you want to avoid housing decline, characteristics to monitor include: